This example shows how to use Raspberry Pi hardware board and an Android™ device to build a surveillance camera.

 3. (If you don't have a servo motor, skip this step.)
 Wire the servo motor as shown in the simplified circuit diagram below.
 For the servo motor and battery pack, read the specification of your servo motor and install battery pack properly.
 Make sure to connect the ground of battery pack to the ground of Raspberry Pi board.
 Improper installation of the servo motor and battery pack will damage Raspberry Pi board.
 In the circuit schematic below, the servo motor control line is connected to GPIO 18 pin.

-In this task you will configure models for Raspberry Pi hardware and Apple iOS device.
+In this task you will configure models for Raspberry Pi hardware and Android device.

-Assume that Simulink Support Package for Raspberry Pi Hardware is installed and the hardware network connection between Raspberry Pi board and your iPhone/iPad are set up.
+Assume that Simulink Support Package for Raspberry Pi Hardware is installed and the hardware network connection between Raspberry Pi board and your Android device are set up.
 Otherwise, refer to Raspberry Pi® LED Control example for setup steps.

-1. Open the Apple iOS model.
-Double click the UDP Send block and update the Remote IP address with your Raspberry Pi IP address.
+1. Open the Android model.
+Double click the UDP Send block and update the Remote IP address parameter with your Raspberry Pi IP address.

 1. Click Deploy to Hardware button of Raspberry Pi model to run this model on Raspberry Pi hardware.

-2. Click Deploy to Hardware button of Apple iOS model to run this model on your iPhone/iPad.
+2. Click Deploy to Hardware button of Android model to run this model on your Android device.

 3. Observe the image captured from Raspberry Pi board display on the screen.
-Slide the View Angle and observe the change of camera angle.
-Slide the Brightness Control and observe the brightness change.
+Slide the Camera Pan Angle and observe the change of camera angle.
+Slide the Brightness Level and observe the brightness change.
 Press Image Inversion button to invert image color.
 Press Edge Detection button to detect edges.

 Add more functionalities to surveillance camera, such as